Overseas Family

 • Ongoing: join the discharge conference by video; get documents photographed and translated

-• Before the date: confirm the receiving arrangement concretely — who, what, which day, what happens at night
+• Before the date: confirm the receiving arrangement concretely.
+Who, what, which day, what happens at night

-• After: treat the discharge as a planning trigger — the next months decide whether this readmits
+• After: treat the discharge as a planning trigger.
+The next months decide whether this readmits

 Frequently asked questions